-Welcome to our hands-on Taotronics massage gun review.
-Today we’ll be reviewing the model TT-PCA003.
+In today’s Taotronics massage gun review, we’ll be looking at the model TT-PCA003.
 It’s probably the most affordable gun we’ve ever reviewed.

 We know, we have always had a thing against cheap massage guns.
 But then again that comes from our experience (often bad ones) with such gadgets.

 This one has something that intrigued us.
 It’s not perfect by any means, but it’s not so bad either.
 We’ve had it for a couple of weeks and we have to say, we like what we see.

 We will share our thoughts and also tell you why we chose to include it in our best massage guns under the $100 list.

 - Taotronics Massage Gun Review: TT-PCA003

 - Who is it for Then?

 - Taotronics Best Alternatives

 Is Taotronics a Good Brand?

 Taotronics is one of those brands that are easy to ignore.
 Unless you were buying something specific and randomly chose one from them, you wouldn’t know about them.